lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 In addition to the design considerations, not using a CDN does provide other advantages.
 While CDNs are inherently public facing, asset passthrough is private, making it easier to secure your deployment.

-Before we go through the illustration of the problem below we first need to understand how we build frontend bundles.
+Before we go through the illustration of the problem below we first need to understand how Webpack builds frontend bundles by default when using `create-react-app`.
-Clutch uses webpack as the build system for the frontend, when building a new release webpack [templates the output](https://webpack.js.org/guides/caching/#output-filenames) filename to include a content hash eg: `main.[contenthash].chunk.js`.
+Clutch uses webpack as the build system for the frontend, when building a new release [webpack templates the output filename](https://webpack.js.org/guides/caching/#output-filenames) to include a content hash eg: `main.[contenthash].chunk.js`.
 This uniqueness of this content hash allows us to cache bust what the browser has locally allowing the new version to be requested.

 <img alt="Problem Diagram" src="https://user-images.githubusercontent.com/2250844/106201546-765bf680-616d-11eb-83d3-c70cf93ba252.png" />